HugoXOX3/PythonBitcoinMiner/README.md

 That for all.If you want to view your stats of miner you can go to [solo.ckpool.org](https://solo.ckpool.org/)

 D0nate me with BTC:bc1qnk0ftxa4ep296phhnxl5lv9c2s5f8xakpcxmth

+---
+Done & unpossible
+---

+✅Mining with IOS(I already have some ideas to mine on it by using [ish](https://github.com/ish-app/ish)

+❌Customise Solo Mining pool(Bug occur)